-Be really worried if the percentage reads 0!
+Get worried if the percentage reads 0!

-Hard Disk Sentinel is available for Windows and a bootable version is bundled with the Hiren boot CD.
+Hard Disk Sentinel is available for Windows and a bootable freeware version is bundled with the Hiren boot CD.

 If the disk drive is not accessible because Windows is corrupted, run the Hard Disk Sentinel which is bundled inside the freeware HIREN boot CD.

 Download a copy, burn it onto a cd or create a bootable version of the software using a flash drive.